-As the descriptions of Zone I areas and species at risk demonstrate, some areas in Banff, Yoho and Kootenay National Parks are particularly important to wildlife.
+As the descriptions of Zone I (Special Preservation) areas and species at risk demonstrate, some areas in Banff, Yoho and Kootenay National Parks are particularly important to wildlife.
 For example, the Lake Louise area is clearly of particular significance to grizzly bears.
 Sinclair Canyon provides unique habitat for rubber boa, and potentially badger.
-Mount Wardle and Mount Verendrye are identified as important areas for several species, including mountain goat, grizzly bear and cougar.
-The management plans for Yoho and Kootenay National Parks also outline several different movement corridors:
+Mount Wardle is identified as an important area for several species, including mountain goat, grizzly bear and cougar.
+Yoho and Kootenay National Parks also contain several important movement corridors: